- Adopting an H. pylori diet with easily digestible foods like white rice and lean proteins helps reduce gastric irritation.

 What to eat after treatment

-Once discomfort and other symptoms resolve and the H. Pylori bacteria are eradicated, food from your regular diet can gradually be reintroduced.
-Check-out a sample meal plan of what to eat once treatment is completed and the infection has been cured:
+Once discomfort and other symptoms resolve and the H. pylori bacteria are eradicated, food from your regular diet can gradually be reintroduced.
+Here is a sample meal plan of what to eat once treatment is completed and the infection has been cured:

 The quantities and types of food in this meal plan can vary according to age, sex, physical activity and health history.
 You should ideally see a registered dietitian for a complete assessment and individualized meal plan.